Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-AH acknowledges support from DST(SERB), India (Project No. DST(SERB)(358)/2022-2023/957/PHYSICS) and IIT(ISM) Dhanbad, India.
-SS acknowledges support from the Science and Engineering Research Board, India (Grant Nos.
+AH acknowledges support from ANRF, India (Project No. SRG/2022/000495), IIT(ISM) Dhanbad, India, and HPC (Aryabhatta) facility of IIT(ISM) Dhanbad.
+SS acknowledges support from the ANRF, India (Grant Nos.
 SRG/2022/000495 and MTR/2022/000638) and IIT(ISM) Dhanbad (Project No. FRS(175)/2022-2023/PHYSICS).
+We would also like to acknowledge Prof. Awadhesh Narayan (IISc) and Prof. Tapan Mishra (NISER) for insightful discussions during the initial stage of the work.
 NA would like to thank the Start-up Research Grant (SRG/2022/000972) for the computational facilities at BITS, and Sharanga HPC usage for tensor network computations.
 NA further acknowledges Sharanga HPC usage for tensor network computations, Kapil Ghadiali for computational support at TIFR and hospitality at the Institute for Basic Science, Daejeon, where a part of the work was done.
 RB acknowledges support from ANRF, India, for support through grant MTR/2022/000795 and BITS Pilani for support through grant CDRF: C2/24/282.